microsoft/pai/docs/user_group_management.md

 ### Group management

-In basic authentication mode, a group named 'default' and a group named 'admingroup' will be created when deploy OpenPAI.
+In basic authentication mode, a group named `default` and a group named `admingroup` will be created when deploy OpenPAI.
 Every user needs to be in a group to have access to VCs and teamwise storages.
-It is possible to create a user without assigning any group to it.
-This user will be assigned to group default.
-Groups that are admin have access to all the VCs and teamwise storages.
+When creating a user without assigning any group to it.
+The user will be assigned to group `default`.
+For the `admingroup`, it has the permission to access all VCs and teamwise storages.

 #### Create a new group